Azure/oil-tank-forecasting-guide/Technical Deployment Guide/README.md

   - ***Database name*** to *tankleveldatabase*,
   - ***User name*** to *tanklevel*,
   - ***Server user account password*** to the password you selected,
-  - ***Comma separated list of columns to be saved*** to *FacilityId,Time,TankLevel,Scored Label*, where you replace the name *Scored Label* with the name of the forecast column you just found,
+  - ***Comma separated list of columns to be saved*** to *FacilityId,Time,TankLevel,Scored Labels*, where you replace the name *Scored Labels* with the name of the forecast column you just found,
   - ***Data table name*** to *tanklevelforecast*, and
   - ***Comma separated list of datatable columns*** to *FacilityId,Time,TankLevel,TankLevelForecast*.